 - Tokyo to TAKASAKI: SHINKANSEN MaxTANIGAWA (Bullet Train).

 - TAKASAKI to Minakami: JR Joetsu Line (Regular Train)

 Full train schedule can be found at: http://www.hyperdia.com/en/

-You will want to arrive at the New Chitose Airport on the 17th and spend a night at the airport hotel, after a big day of travel the airport onsen and beds will be just what the doctor ordered.
-We’ll meet you at 8am for breakfast at the hotel and start driving to our hotel in Asahikawa to get the party started.
+You will want to arrive at the New Chitose Airport on January 31st and spend a night at the airport hotel if you’re arriving late.
+After a big day of travel the airport onsen and beds will be just what the doctor ordered.
+We’ll meet you at 10am at the hotel and start driving to our hotel in Asahikawa to get the party started.